blazo-dev/todo-list-node-cli/README.md

 ---

-## 📚 About the Program

-This project is part of the **Workforce Opportunity Services (WOS)** program in collaboration with **Auto Club Enterprises (ACE)** — a 14-week intensive training initiative aimed at preparing high-potential developers to join real-world software projects.

-**Key components of the program:**

--   🛠️ Training in JavaScript, React, C#/.NET, Python, and SQL
--   💻 Hands-on projects simulating real dev team workflows
--   ✅ Algorithm challenges, code reviews, and agile practices
--   🎓 Final full-stack presentation to ACE technical leadership
--   📍 Based in Dallas, TX with hybrid virtual/in-person sessions

-> **Participant Role:** Junior Software Developer (Trainee)
-> **Outcome:** Potential full-time placement at **ACE**

----

 ## 📄 License

 This project is licensed under the [ISC License](https://opensource.org/licenses/ISC).
 You are free to use and modify it.